 As an artist, I have a sense of trepidation engaging in reflection.
 Was the past year a success?
 Did my art improve?
 Have I lost the spark to create?
 Will next year improve, or should I get a real job?
 Just kidding about the real job bit!

 So, there are a few hard truths to face, which is good because this gives life meaning.
-And it’s something to do while we wait for the next Gilmore Girls series.
-That is my wife’s comment by the way.
+And it’s something to do while we wait for the next misfortune to strike.

 I am not a psychologist, but as a husband, parent and artist I do have a little experience in life’s curve balls.
 But the one that gets me is why are we so worried about what other people will think of us?
 At our age we should be brimming with confidence.